wchesley/notebook/Proxmox/zfs_over_iscsi.md

 So, in the setup/testing process, I ended up with a lot of extra disks for vm 112 that I couldn't delete from GUI, first it complained about VM 112 existing.
 It was for testing so I deleted it.
 And I was still unable to remove the disk as GUI complained it didn't exist...yet I see it in the GUI and on iscsi host...Couldn't find disks on PVE host, but could see them with `pvesm scan iscsi <portal_ip_address>`.

 Ended up SSHing into `portal` and ran `zfs list tank` which showed the orphaned VM disks that proxmox saw.
-I was able to remove them without issue with `zfs destroy /tank/vm-112-disk0`
+I was able to remove them without issue with `zfs destroy /tank/vm-112-disk0`.

+Ran into an issue later on with a Kali install, rebooted VM and it couldn't see iscsi disks anymore, ended up deleting the VM as it was fresh install anyway.
+Disk is still showing up, couldn't delete it with the VM, can't remove it from proxmox, can't remove it from ZFS either...first option is going to be reboot of `heimdall`.

 ## Changing IP addresses